pinecoders/pinecoders.github.io/techniques/script_description/README.md

 The following markup is available in script descriptions:

 #### Bold and Italics
-We try to use bold and italics sparingly.
-We use bold to mark emphasis and italics to name special.
 ```
 This text will produce [i]italics[/i], [b]bold[/b] and [b][i]bold italics[/i][/b].
 ```